ShivamGoyal-1509/EC530_LLM_FinalProject/README.md

 ## License

-This project is made by SHIVAM GOYAL (BUID:U35920740) with the help of ChatGPT
+This project is made by SHIVAM GOYAL (BUID: U35920740) with the help of ChatGPT